hubtype/botonic/doc-botonic/docs/create-convapp.md

      }
      render() {
        return (
-         <Text>You will be transfered to an agent to solve your issues.</Text>
+         <Text>You will be transferred to an agent to solve your issues.</Text>
        )
      }
    }